emilecohen/UCB-MFE-solidity-workshop/Part_2/nft/README.md

 Interesting read on LooksRare vampire attack on Opensea [here](https://blog.coinbase.com/vampire-attack-looksrare-vs-opensea-c3b4107cd4db)

-### Unique Piece
-- The First 5000 Days is another one of Beeples high grossing NFT projects.
-It is a collage of 5000 individual NFTs that Beeples created for his Everyday’s series.
-It sold for an astonishing $69 million (42.329 ETH) in 2021 at the [Christies Auction house](https://onlineonly.christies.com/s/beeple-first-5000-days/beeple-b-1981-1/112924).
-This is the most expensive NFT ever to be sold to an individual investor.

 Have a a look at [Dune Analytics](https://dune.com/browse/dashboards) for good analytic dashboard about any blockchain topic.